peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 The number 0 if both objects have the same value (ignoring their signs), or -1 if this object is less than the other value (ignoring their signs), or 1 if this object is greater (ignoring their signs).
 Does not signal flags if either value is signaling NaN.
 This implementation returns a positive number if  <i>other</i>
  is null, to conform to the.NET definition of CompareTo.
 This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

 .

+<a id="CompareToTotalMagnitude_PeterO_Numbers_EDecimal"></a>
+### CompareToTotalMagnitude

+    public int CompareToTotalMagnitude(
+        PeterO.Numbers.EDecimal other);

+Compares the absolute values of this object and another object, imposing a total ordering on all possible values (ignoring their signs).
+In this method:

+ * For objects with the same value, the one with the higher exponent has a greater "absolute value".

+ * Negative zero and positive zero are considered equal.

+ * Quiet NaN has a higher "absolute value" than signaling NaN.
+If both objects are quiet NaN or both are signaling NaN, the one with the higher diagnostic information has a greater "absolute value".

+ * NaN has a higher "absolute value" than infinity.

+ * Infinity has a higher "absolute value" than any finite number.

+<b>Parameters:</b>

+ * <i>other</i>: An arbitrary-precision decimal number to compare with this one.

+<b>Return Value:</b>

+The number 0 if both objects have the same value (ignoring their signs), or -1 if this object is less than the other value (ignoring their signs), or 1 if this object is greater (ignoring their signs).
+This implementation returns a positive number if  <i>other</i>
+ is null, to conform to the.NET definition of CompareTo.
+This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

+.